 Administration

-Rabbi Meyer Berglas is Midreshet's Founder and Dean.
+Rabbi Meyer Berglas is our Founder and Dean Emeritus.
 Rabbi Berglas's warm smile, gentle manner, and deep wisdom have made him a beloved mentor to decades of Midreshet students, and his shiurim play a central role in shaping the character and values of our students.
 Every year, a few students are privileged to learn with Rabbi Berglas be-chavruta as part of Midreshet's unique commitment to the growth of each individual student.
-Rabbi Berglas, a student of Rabbi Joseph B. Soloveitchik, received Semikhah and an MHL from RIETS, and an MA at Columbia University.
+Rabbi Berglas, a student of Rabbi Joseph B. Soloveitchik, received Semichah and an MHL from RIETS and an MA at Columbia University.
 Rabbi Berglas lives in Neve Alizah, the community he founded with his wife, Vicky.

 Rabbi Meyer Berglas

-Mrs. Vicky Berglas is Midreshet's Director.
-Vicky's warmth and empathy make her a much sought-after confidant and chavruta, and the sounds of laughter with the joy of learning always accompanies her "chevrah" in the Bet Midrash.
-Vicky's class in "Sho'ah and Faith" is one of our students' favorites, combining the study of the Holocaust with religious and halakhic writings from that time.
-When Vicky leads our students on the annual Heritage tour of Poland, they are treated to her unique perspective, which combines encyclopedic historical knowledge with a deep connection to the great personalities of our past and the conviction that the Holocaust can inspire us toward meaning and accomplishment in our personal own lives.
-In addition to the role she plays at Midreshet, Vicky also serves as a guide at Yad Vashem.
-She earned a BA in Psychology and Judaic Studies at Yeshiva University.
+Mrs. Vicky Berglas is our Director Emeritus.
+Vicky's warmth and empathy make her a much sought-after confidant and chavruta, and the sounds of laughter with the joy of learning always accompany her "chevrah" in the Bet Midrash.
+When Vicky leads our students on the annual tour of Poland, they are treated to her unique perspective, which combines encyclopedic historical knowledge with a deep connection to the great personalities of our past and the conviction that the Holocaust can inspire us toward meaning and accomplishment in our personal own lives.
+In addition to the role she plays at Midreshet Moriah, Vicky also serves as a guide at Yad Vashem.
+She earned a BA in Psychology and Judaic Studies at Yeshiva University and an MA in Jewish History at Haifa University.
+In her spare time, Vicky spends time with her many grandchildren BH.
 Vicky lives in Neve Alizah, the community she founded with her husband, Rabbi Meyer Berglas.

 Mrs. Vicky Berglas